US attorney in Philadelphia sues over safe injection site

 The lawsuit pits U.S. Attorney William McSwain’s stance on safe injection sites against those of Philadelphia’s mayor, district attorney and a former Pennsylvania governor.
 McSwain believes supporters should try to change the laws, not break them.

-“Normalizing the use of deadly drugs like heroin and fentanyl is not the answer to solving the epidemic,” McSwain said at a Wednesday news conference, while protesters gathered outside his Independence Mall office.
+“Normalizing the use of deadly drugs like heroin and fentanyl is not the answer to solving the epidemic,” McSwain said at a Wednesday news conference, while protesters gathered outside his office on Independence Mall.

 They said thousands of people could die of overdoses in Philadelphia in the time it might take to change the law.

-“We are not going to prosecute people who are trying to stop people from dying,” District Attorney Larry Krasner said in response to McSwain’s remarks.
+“We are not going to prosecute people who are trying to stop people from dying,” Krasner said after McSwain’s announcement.
 “We had 1,200 people die last year.
 I think it is inexcusable to play politics with their lives.”

-McSwain said he hopes the civil lawsuit – a pre-emptive strike of sorts – will prompt a federal judge to declare the plan illegal.
-For now, he is seeking only a ruling that the practice violates the 1986 “crack house statute,” which was aimed at people running drug dens.
-His critics say the statute is being misapplied.
+McSwain said he hopes the civil lawsuit – a pre-emptive strike of sorts – will prompt a judge to declare the plan illegal under the 1986 “crack house statute,” which was aimed at people running drug dens.
+Critics say the statute is being misapplied.

 “We are not arresting anyone,” said McSwain, a President Trump appointee.
 “We’re not trying to seize any property or do any thing heavy-handed at all.
 We’re just asking the federal court to look at it.”